webpro/dyson/README.md

 The `template` object may contain properties of the following types:

-* function: the function will be invoked with arguments _(params, query, body, cookies)_
+* function: the function will be invoked with arguments _(params, query, body, cookies, headers)_
 * string, boolean, number, array: returned as-is
 * object: will be recursively iterated
 * promise: if the function is a promise, it will be replaced with the resolving value

 Note: the `template` can also be a _function_ returning the actual data.
-The template function itself is also invoked with arguments _(params, query, body, cookies)_.
+The template function itself is also invoked with arguments _(params, query, body, cookies, headers)_.

 ## Images